marukosan93/aws_prolific/README.md

 After making these optional changes the script can be run, it requires 5 arguments:
 - .csv file name (e.g. scenarios.csv)
 - *studyname* (e.g. study_x)
-- number of batches, calculated a total scenarios/batch size (e.g. 72)
+- number of batches, calculated as total scenarios divided by batch size (e.g. 72)
 - number of repetions, how many times does each scenario need to be completed (e.g. 5)
 - adiacent sorting scheme, 1 if enabled (*item_weights* and *threshold* need setting), 0 if disabled (e.g. 1)